Introduction

 Explore how.

-1. What does First Call Resolution (FCR) mean and why is it significant?
+1. What is First Call Resolution (FCR)?

 2024’s Top Call Center Statistics: Trends and Insights